 Mushroom Curry is an incredible Indian curry made with mushrooms, onions, garlic, and warm spices.
 Serve this creamy and delicious vegan curry dish over a bed of rice.
 Grab a fork and dive in!

 This smooth and rich mushroom sauce really elevates the flavor of this curry.
-I love dining out, but I have gotten pretty good at making this dish at home.
-It curbs our cravings for takeout, and the leftovers are just as tasty the next day.
+I love dining out, but I have gotten pretty good at making this takeout dish at home.
+It curbs our cravings, and the leftovers are just as tasty the next day.

 If you are new to making curry at home, don't be nervous.
 This is a super simple curry that doesn't require much effort to make.
 Even better, you only need basic pantry spices and ingredients to make it!